Étude Op. 10, No. 1 (Chopin): Structure and stylistic traits

 Its harmonies resemble a chorale and its relationship to Bach's Prelude No. 1 in C major (BWV 846) from The Well-Tempered Clavier has been noted by musicologist Hugo Leichtentritt (1874–1951), among others.
 A fictional example of Chopin's harmonies with Bach's figuration and vice versa is given by British musicologist Jim Samson (born 1946).
-A harmonic reduction ("ground melody") of the work can already be found in Carl Czerny's School of Practical Composition.
+A harmonic reduction ("ground melody") of the work can already be found in Carl Czerny's School of Practical Composition, Op.
+600.